psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 Towle's kids were ill with the measles, so Towle had asked if he could spend the night, get a good night's rest, an early start for a tricky job he had to finish, and had arrived about 11.
 He'd gone up to bed in the upstairs room, with Bamford's lads, while Bamford slept in the parlour by the stairs.
 Bamford's wife had locked the door and taken the key to bed with her.
 There was no way Towle could have left the house.
 The stairs creaked, and the door was locked.
 There was a window in the room where Towle slept, but it'd be a heck of a tight squeeze, And a long drop into the muddy ditch below with no way back up.
 You'd have to be some sort of magician to get in and out of that room without anyone noticing.
 There was no way he could have done it.

+From his description of the house, Bamford was obvuiosly trying to make it clear that no one could get out, or come in, in the night, without his knowledge; and he believed, *on his oath*, that Towle had not left the house that night.

+These were the days before Ludwig and Jonathan Creek, remember.
+And also the days in which Juries were as likely to be swayed, or not, by circumstance and alibi, as well as the Judge's summing up.

-As it was, Bamford had got up at three, when Towle stirred and gave him a candle light to work by.
+As it was, Bamford had got up at three am, when Towle stirred and gave him a candle light to work by.
 When the constable had come looking for him, Towle had had to get the key from Bamford's wife.

+When the prosecuting counsel then asked him about the circumstances of his son having been shot in the attack on Garton's, the Judge interposed, and stopped any further questions on that account.

-In summing up, the Judge advided to the Jury that the only evidence limnking Towle to the crime was the claim that his voice had been heard, a form of testimony that could not be relied upon.
+In summing up, the Judge advised to the Jury that the only evidence limnking Towle to the crime was the claim that his voice had been heard, a form of testimony that could not be relied upon.
 There had been the evidence from the pub the night before the attack, but Towle was surely not so indiscreet if he had been serious about breaking Garton's frames the following night.
 It's true he might have been an accessory — he might have lended his chisel to the frame breakers that night — but he was charged with the act itself, not being an accessory to it.
 As for what Garton had or hadnlt send about having Towle taken up if any of his frames were broken?
 Well, it was a case "he said", "oh, no, I didn't", and the jury would have to decide for themselves how to interpret *that* evidence.

 And so the jury to, and spent the next half an hour or so in their box, deliberating.